ipraba/EPSignature/README.md

      func epSignature(_: EPSignature.EPSignatureViewController, didCancel error: NSError)
      func epSignature(_: EPSignature.EPSignatureViewController, didSigned signatureImage: UIImage, boundingRect: CGRect)

 Note: boundingRect will contain the bounds of the signed image retrieved.
-Crop using htis rect to make shorter and small signature images
+Crop using this rect to make shorter and small signature images

 ### License